romdotdog/jake-spec/README.md

 ### Never type

 The `never` type is inherited from TypeScript and is equivalent to the [bottom type](https://en.wikipedia.org/wiki/Bottom_type).
-That is, a value for it can never be constructed.
-If it is, then the world is ending.
+That is, it can be used to construct a value for any type, and thus a value for `never` can never be constructed.
+If it is, then either your program had a semantic error, is running forever elsewhere, or the world is ending (Jake had an oopsie please report!).

 A function can be marked with `never` to signify that it loops forever.